Roll20/roll20-api-scripts/ClockTokens/READEME.md

 ##User Options
 * _GM Only_: (Default On) If enabled then only the GM can use the ``!clocktokens`` commands.
-* _Use Macros_: (default On) If enabled then token macros will automatically be created an maintained, one for each of the four commands above.
+* _Use Macros_: (Default On) If enabled then token macros will automatically be created an maintained, one for each of the four commands above.

 ##Why use this over other token scripts?
 This script was designed specifically for handling the large number of _Forged In The Dark_ and _Powered By The Apocolpyse_ games that I run.
 Multi-sided tokens take far too many clicks to move between sides, and there is no way to change multiple at once.